What is student exchange?

 Step 9 Get set - your global adventure begins!

-Semester 1 exchange: registration opens in April
+Semester 1 exchange: registration opens 1 March and closes 15 May

-Semester 2 exchange: registration opens September
+Semester 2 exchange: registration opens 16 July and closes 30 September

 Frequently asked questions